jhforstudy/DSRNN_CrowdNav/README.md

 ## 1. How to install

-1. **Install Python3.6**
+1. **Install Python 3.6**

-   The code may work with other versions of Python, but 3.6 is highly recommended.
+   The code may work with other versions of Python, but **Python 3.6** is highly recommended.

-   Make sure that you need to use Python 3.6 as default, so you might have to use [Virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+   Make sure that you need to use Python 3.6 as default, so you might have to use [Virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://www.cloudsigma.com/how-to-install-anaconda-on-ubuntu-18-04-in-six-simple-steps/).

 2. **Clone the repository and install the required python package using pip.**